Hi, my name is Livia, the owner and creator of Chamelle Photography and Travel.

 I like ‘slow travel’ which is why I moved to Europe.

 I don’t like rushing around only seeing the major monuments and never really understanding the country and its culture, history and people.
 I generally don’t like to travel like a typical tourist (only seeing big, expensive, crowded cities, monuments and attractions) and I don’t like tours.
 I prefer to do my own thing.
-I rarely stay in 5 star hotels and I’ve never stayed in a hostel, I’m just sort of in the middle, staying in comfortable and affordable accommodation.

 Why Europe?
 Well, most people seem to be interested in things that are different and I’m no exception.
 Since I grew up with Anglo and Asian culture, European culture was foreign (and therefore interesting) to me.
 I knew nothing about it.
 And around the mid 2000s my sister and several of my friends were living in Europe.
 I thought I had missed the boat to do that too, but better late than never they say.
-In 2010 I packed up my bags and moved alone 17,000 km (10,000 miles) to the other side of the world and I’ve been here ever since…
+In 2010 I packed up my bags and moved alone 17,000 km (over 10,000 miles) to the other side of the world and I’ve been here ever since…

 I am not a nomad and I don’t want to be one.